Bartleby2718/mod_wsgi-python-upgraded/README.md

 # mod_wsgi-python-upgraded
+- Run your Django server with `mod_wsgi-express start-server` on Debian 10 using Python 3.6+!
-Upgrades the Python version of https://github.com/GrahamDumpleton/mod_wsgi-docker
+- The Docker image can be found [here](https://hub.docker.com/repository/docker/bartleby2718/mod_wsgi-python-upgraded/tags).
+Choose the Python version you want.

 ### **Motivation**
-I really wanted to use Python 3.6+ because of [f-strings in Python 3.6](https://www.python.org/dev/peps/pep-0498/) and [`breakpoint()` in Python 3.7](https://www.python.org/dev/peps/pep-0553/).
+I really wanted to use Python 3.6+ for a school project because of [f-strings in Python 3.6](https://www.python.org/dev/peps/pep-0498/) and [`breakpoint()` in Python 3.7](https://www.python.org/dev/peps/pep-0553/).
 However, [mod_wsgi-docker](https://github.com/GrahamDumpleton/mod_wsgi-docker), which supported up to Python 3.5.4, is no longer being maintained.
 As such, I looked at [Graham Dumpleton's original mod_wsgi-docker repository](https://github.com/GrahamDumpleton/mod_wsgi-docker) and [Professor Pinckney's Dockerfile](https://github.com/thomaspinckney3/django-docker/blob/master/Dockerfile) to upgrade Python version.
+After the project was over, I have refactored the `Dockerfile` so that the image is only 6% bigger than the [original image](https://hub.docker.com/r/grahamdumpleton/mod-wsgi-docker) by @GrahamDumpleton.
+Mine is now based on Debian 10 `buster` (instead of Debian 8 `jessie`) and significantly easier to understand as it extends the [official Apache httpd image](https://hub.docker.com/_/httpd).
+Huge thanks to @GrahamDumpleton!

 ### **Note**
-- The `Dockerfile` is a superset of what was required to install Python 3.7.6 on Debian 8 (Jessie).
+- The `Dockerfile` is likely a superset of what was required to build Python 3.6+.
 I don't exactly know which of these would form a minimal set, but at least it works for me now.
--  You can modify `PYTHON_VERSION_MAJOR_MINOR` and `PYTHON_VERSION_PATCH` to suit your need.
-Note that you have to change them twice (in `RUN` command and in `ENV` command).
+-  You can modify `PYTHON_VERSION_MAJOR_MINOR`, `PYTHON_VERSION_PATCH`, and `MOD_WSGI_VERSION` to suit your need using the [`--build-arg`](https://docs.docker.com/engine/reference/commandline/build/#set-build-time-variables---build-arg) option when you build this `Dockerfile`.

 ### **Tips, Tricks, and Troubleshooting**
+Some of the remarks below are no longer relevant, but I'll keep it as it can be of help to someone.
 1. Output redirection
-  - Because the standard output is extremely long, I recommend redirecting the output to a text file, naming them with numbers, problems, and attempted solutions.
+  - Because the standard output of `docker build` is extremely long, I recommend redirecting the output to a text file, starting with indices and a short description of the problem or an attempted solution.
 This will help you go back to previous output and compare the differences.
 2. `make` after `./configure`
   - Python `make` takes a very long time (50 minutes on my machine).
 Make sure your `./configure` (or OpenSSL `./config`) returns correct output before getting started on `make`.
 3. `libreadline-gplv2-dev : Conflicts: libreadline-dev but 6.3-8+b3 is to be installed`